cisagov/Malcolm/README.md

 Controls are available for specifying the query size (where smaller values will execute more quickly but may only contain an incomplete representation of the top *n* sessions, and larger values may take longer to execute but will be more complete), which fields to use as the source and destination for node values, a minimum connections threshold, and the method for determining the "weight" of the link between two nodes.
 As is the case with most other visualizations in Arkime, the graph is interactive: clicking on a node or the link between two nodes can be used to modify query filters, and the nodes themselves may be repositioned by dragging and dropping them.
 A node's color indicates whether it communicated as a source/originator, a destination/responder, or both.

-While the default source and destination fields are *Src IP* and *Dst IP:Dst Port*, the Connections view is able to use any combination of any of the fields populated by Arkime and Zeek.
+While the default source and destination fields are *Src IP* and *Dst IP:Dst Port*, the Connections view is able to use any combination of fields.
 For example:

 * *Src OUI* and *Dst OUI* (hardware manufacturers)
 * *Src IP* and *Protocols*